Jaimeman84/time-zone-converter/README.md

 - 🟢 Green: Similar time zone (±3 hours)
 - 🟡 Orange: Moderate difference (±4-6 hours)
 - 🔴 Red: Large time difference (>6 hours)

+## Troubleshooting

+If you encounter any issues:
+1. Make sure your virtual environment is activated
+2. Verify all dependencies are installed correctly
+3. Check if you're using Python 3.8 or higher

 ## License